👀See the bottom of this article for common error scenarios. In addition, there are a few housekeeping chores to keep in mind.

 Finding the attached event on NetSuite records

-All attached events can be see on the "Activity" tab on the attached record.
-If there are multiple attendees on the event, the event can be seen on the attendees contact/customer record also.
+All attached events can be seen on the Activity tab on the attached record.
+If there are multiple attendees at the event, the event can be seen on the attendees' contact/customer records also.

 Finding the attached event on your calendar

 For the event to appear on your calendar, you need to be part of the attendee list.
 In the event your employee record cannot be found (due to permission issues) the event will still be created and associated with the NetSuite record, however, it will not be visible on your own NetSuite calendar.